 That brings me to the question of education.
 Is it still necessary to go to a college or university to get a degree?

 When it is possible to bring up the course work and learn it for free online, is the need to check-out for four years truly necessary?
-Is it information we are gathering or is it a piece of paper that we require?
+Is it information we are gathering or is it a piece of paper that we require to progress in society?

-In the past it was believed that intelligent children went university to get a degree to enter the white-collar work force and less intelligent children would go into the trades.
+In the past, it was believed, that intelligent children went to university to get a degree to enter the white-collar workforce, and less intelligent children would go into the trades.
 Back in my grandparent’s day, this of course was true.
-During those days university spots were scarce and expensive, it made it impractical for every child to go.
+During those days university spots were scarce and expensive; it made it impractical for every child to go.
 They had to have exceptional grades.
 While the other children went to work to contribute to the household, a family would allow only their smartest child in their family to go to university.

 In my father’s generation, there was a demand for tradesman, and families knowing it meant a secure job and a good income straight away, sought after these apprenticeships.
 In the 60’s my father, although very good in school, went to work after grade nine at the young age of fourteen to start his apprenticeship as a baker.

 Let’s do the math.
 After a four year degree, the average accumulated debt accrued is $35,000, taking an average of ten years to pay back.
 This number seems low to me, as many of our friends had to pull money from credit cards to live while they went to school, and took out additional loans next to their student loans to make it through.
 Additionally, during that degree, some people had part-time jobs.
 1 in 7 people quit university from the stress of trying to live and go to school.
 Seems like a high number, and you still have to pay back the debt.